KristaRutz/Pierre-s-Bakery-ConsoleApp/README.md

 | User can view the total cost of the purchase | "view subtotal" | Your order costs $14 |
 | Pierre's deals will be applied: B2GO bread, 3 for $5 pastries. | "Buy 3 pastries" | Subtotal: $5 |
 | User can remove bread or pastries from their order | Remove 1 pastry | Subtotal: $4, Pastries: 2 |

-There should be two classes: one for Bread and one for Pastry.

-When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.

-A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.

-The application will return the total cost of the order.

-Pierre offers the following deals:

-Bread: Buy 2, get 1 free.
-A single loaf costs $5.
-Pastry: Buy 1 for \$2 or 3 for $5.

 </details>